stubbscroll/ACM/README.txt

 ACM-solutions!

-This repository contain solutions for problems I've solved at problem solving sites.
+This repository contains solutions for problems I've solved at problem solving sites.
 I'll gradually add code for problems i've solved before the creation of this repository.